milosgarunovic/tinyurl/README.md

 ### About the project

-Project uses Ktor and Kotlin, it has a small api for creating urls.
+Project uses Kotlin, Ktor, SQLite, and it has a small api for creating urls.

 ### Intentions of use